Kuanhao-Chao/splam/docs/source/index.rst

 |

-What Splam **doesn't** do
+What Splam doesn't do
 ==================================

 Splam does not have the feature to scan through the genome and score every potential splice site.
 Some splice site prediction tools take a DNA sequence and predict the splice sites within it, such as `SpliceAI <https://github.com/Illumina/SpliceAI>`_.
-However, SpliceAI was only trained on a single canonical transcript for each protein-coding gene, while disregarding alternative isoforms.
+However, SpliceAI was only trained on a single canonical transcript for each protein-coding gene while disregarding alternative isoforms.
 Splam takes a different approach, focusing on predicting at the "splice junction level" rather than the "transcript level."
 Splam was trained on a large collection of human splices sites taken from both "canonical" and alternative isoforms.

 |